mr-st0rm/payeer_pyapi/README.md

   1. Delete the old api user
   2. Create a new one with IP protection
   3. Write down the new access data on your website
+* My website was hacked and all the money was withdrawn through the API
+> For additional security, you can use a second account for payments, where you can keep the amount necessary for transfers in the short term.
+Please do not neglect the security audits of your site.